tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 		ds = MultiProcessRunnerZMQ(ds1, num_proc=25)
 		ds = BatchData(ds, 256)
 ```
-Here we fork 25 processes to run `ds1`, and collect their output through ZMQ IPC protocol,
+Here we fork 25 processes to run `ds1`, and collect their output through ZMQ IPC protocol.
-which is faster than `multiprocessing.Queue`.
 You can also apply parallel runner after batching, of course.

 ### Parallel Map
 The above DataFlow might be fast, but since it forks the ImageNet reader (`ds0`),
 it's **not a good idea to use it for validation** (for reasons mentioned at top.
 More details at the [documentation](../modules/dataflow.html#tensorpack.dataflow.MultiProcessRunnerZMQ)).
-Alternatively, you can use multi-threaded preprocessing like this:
+Alternatively, you can use parallel mapper like this:

 ```eval_rst
 .. code-block:: python